 In an attempt to make Zona’s mother look mentally unstable, Shue’s attorney William Rucker brought up the ghost story during the trial.
-His goal was to discredit her statements, but the story Zona’s mother told the court only did more damage to Shue’s case.
+His goal was to discredit her statements the defense brought up the story Zona’s mother had been telling people around the town.

 The following is taken from the July 1, 1897 Greenbrier Independent.
-The questions are being asked by William Rucker and the answers are from Zona’s mother.
+The questions are being asked by William Rucker, Trout’s Lawyer, and the answers are from Zona’s mother.

 “Q – I have heard that you had some dream or vision which led to this post mortem examination?

-A – …It was no dream – she came back and told me that he was mad that she didn’t have no meat cooked for supper….
-She came [sic] four times, and four nights; but the second night she told me that her neck was squeezed off at the first joint and it was just as she told me.
+A – …It was no dream – she came back and told me that he [Trout Shue] was mad that she didn’t have no meat cooked for supper….
+She cames [sic] four times, and four nights; but the second night she told me that her neck was squeezed off at the first joint and it was just as she told me.